Lima Memorial Health System Logo

 Cerebellar ataxia; Ataxia - acute cerebellar; Cerebellitis; Post-varicella acute cerebellar ataxia; PVACA

-Acute cerebellar ataxia is sudden, uncoordinated muscle movement due to disease or injury to the cerebellum.
+Acute cerebellar ataxia is sudden inability to coordinate muscle movement due to disease or injury to the cerebellum.
 This is the area in the brain that controls muscle movement.
 Ataxia means loss of muscle coordination, especially of the hands and legs.

 Causes